hunar4321/burn-app/README.md

 # burn_app
-This is a medical app.
-It calculates total surface body area of the burn according to the rule of 9
+Calculates total surface body area of the burn according to the rule of 9.
+It also calculates the total fluid replacement needed for the patient if necessary.

 ![](images/burn_app_demo2.JPG)
 </br>